Glen Michael: Glen Michael's Cartoon Cavalcade

-Originally airing at around 5pm on weekdays, the show moved to a Saturday timeslot in 1972, before moving again to Sunday afternoons in January 1974.
+Originally airing at around 5pm on weekdays, the show moved to a 25 minute Sunday afternoon slot in July 1967. then back to Friday in September.
+It moved to Saturday timeslot in 1972, before moving again to Sunday afternoons in January 1974.
+Attracting viewing figures of over one million, Cavalcade won "best ITV programme in Scotland" at the annual awards presented in 1976 by the Radio Industries Club of Scotland.
+By 1984 there were more than 120 people involved in making the programme the programme and was using Chroma key technology to superimpose Michael over scenes.
 The programme returned to a Saturday morning slot in September 1985, only to return to its Sunday timeslot the following April.
-In its last few years, Cavalcade moved to an earlier half-hour slot at 10.45am on Sunday mornings.
+From January 1989, Cavalcade moved to an earlier half-hour slot at 10.45am on Sunday mornings.

-After over 26 years on air, Glen Michael's Cartoon Cavalcade was axed in December 1992 and replaced by new local children's programming, such as Wemyss Bay 902101 and Skoosh.
+After over 26 years on air, Glen Michael's Cartoon Cavalcade was axed in December 1992.
+Michael recounted that at a small leaving event held for him, STV controller Gus Macdonald estimated that he had played to more than two billion viewers across the duration that the show had aired.
+STV then tried different approaches to their children's television programming.
+Wemyss Bay 902101 launched in 1993 and lasted for 15 months before being cancelled and replaced by Skoosh.

 A few months after its final broadcast, a special one-off edition was released on VHS, featuring a selection of cartoons from the Paramount library.

-Other work

-Michael presented a weekly show on Saga FM every Sunday, playing songs from stage shows and classic records.
-When Saga FM was bought by Real Radio company GMG Radio, Michael decided not to move across to Smooth Radio.
-Michael also starred in several pantomimes with Jack Milroy and completed many runs at the Pavilion Theatre in Glasgow, the Gaiety Theatre, Ayr and the Edinburgh Kings in various productions and plays.
+Radio

+Michael was one of the first presenters on Radio Clyde which launched as Scotland's first commercial radio station in 1974.
+He had a slot on Thursday nights, playing music up until midnight.
+He presented for six and a half years.
+Michael later presented a weekly show on Saga FM every Sunday from 2004 until 2007, playing songs from stage shows and classic records.

+After Cavalcade

+With the end of "Cavalcade", Michael continued working, taking a touring version of the show around Scotland to primary schools, assisted by his wife Beryl.
+He appeared playing a ventriloquist in an episode of the long-running crime drama Taggart that aired in 1995.
 Michael made a brief cameo in an episode of the BBC series VideoGaiden, playing himself in a speaking role.
 In the episode, Michael receives a coconut and some flowers in the mail (in an attempt to recreate the Nintendo game Animal Crossing) and sends a thankful letter in response.